GridProtectionAlliance/openHistorian/Source/Data/DatabaseUpdateReadme.txt

 ---------------------------------------------------------------------------------------------

 Updating the Grid Solutions Framework databases requires a number of steps, enumerated below.
-There are four different databases types supported: MySQL, Oracle, SQL Server, and SQLite.
+There are five database types supported: MySQL, Oracle, SQL Server, PostgreSQL and SQLite.

  1) Open GridSolutionsFramework.sln
  2) In the 'Data' folder in the GSF.TimeSeries project and select the sub-folder for the